 Lesson #: 3-D Statement What will students "do" with the language in this lesson?
-What language will support students in constructing science ideas?
-What are the instructional suggestions for supporting students?
-How do you envision enacting these suggestions?
-What else might you do or modify to support your students with the language of science in this lesson?
+What language will support students in constructing science ideas? tional suggestions for supporting ou envision enacting these What else might you do or modify to support your students with the language of science in this lesson?